Unveiling the Mystery of 4/11 as a Recurring Decimal: A Deep Dive into Rational Numbers

 Exploring the Pattern: The Repetend and its Length

 The repeating block in 0.<u>36</u>, which is "36", is the repetend.
-The length of the repetend is 2.
+Think about it: the length of the repetend is 2.
 The length of the repetend for a fraction p/q (where q is coprime to 10) is always less than or equal to q-1.
-This is a direct consequence of the fact that there are only a finite number of possible remainders when performing long division.
+Day to day, this is a direct consequence of the fact that there are only a finite number of possible remainders when performing long division.
 Once a remainder is repeated, the sequence of digits in the quotient must also repeat.

 Converting Recurring Decimals to Fractions: The Reverse Process